logo

 How to Become a Teacher in New York City

-Teaching in New York City can be a challenging and rewarding career path.
-Public school teachers in New York City are employed by the New York City Department of Education–the largest public school district in the country with over one million students and 75,000 teachers in 1,800 schools.1 Although the application process for teaching jobs in NYC is generally competitive, there are many opportunities available, especially if you teach a high-demand subject, such as science, math, or languages, or are interested in teaching in a high-needs area of the city.
-You will need teaching certification to work in the public school system, although this certification is not necessarily required in private and charter schools in New York City.
+Public school teachers in New York City are employed by the New York City Department of Education (NYCDOE)–the largest public school district in the country with over one million students and 75,000 teachers in 1,800 schools.1 To work in the public school system, you will need teaching certification from the New York State Education Department’s (NYSED).
 Continue reading to learn more about how to become a teacher in New York City.

 New York City Teacher Certification Requirements

-If you have a bachelor’s degree and completed teacher preparation from a recognized New York state program or a similar program in another state, you can apply for a traditional certificate.
+If you hold a bachelor’s degree and have completed teacher preparation from a recognized New York state program or an equivalent program in another state, you can apply for a traditional certificate.
 New teachers will be issued an Initial Certificate, while experienced teachers may be eligible for the Professional Certificate.
-Take a look at our New York certification page for more information.
+Take a look at our New York teacher certification page for more information.

 Teacher Certification Programs in New York City

 The following colleges and universities offer teacher certification programs in New York City that can qualify you for a teaching certificate or, if you are already certified, an additional endorsement.
-You can also read more about programs statewide on our New York schools page.
+You can also find more information about programs statewide on our New York education schools page.

 • Bard College